Ed-Fi-Alliance-OSS/Fix-It-Friday/edfi.fif.surveyETL/README.md

 That is it =)

-## Setup Instructions for Development
+## Setup Instructions

 1. Download the repository
-2. Setup database using edfi.fif.database if needed (Edit its database.json config file and run yarn migrate)
+2. Setup database using edfi.fif.database if needed (Edit its database.json config file and run `yarn migrate`)
+3. Install dependencies with `npm install`
-3. Edit config.json with the correct Postgres server data
+4. Edit config.json with the correct Postgres server data
-4. For using the sample data:
+5. For using the sample data:
     1. use sampleData/InsertSampleStudentData.sql to insert fif.studentschool
     2. sampleData/surveys/* are example csv's to import that have studentkeys references to sampleData/InsertSampleStudentData.sql